What Is Spondylitis?

 Spondylitis (pronounced spon-dill-eye-tiss) is a form of arthritis that commonly occurs in your back.
 Ankylosing spondylitis basically refers to the inflammation of the joints in your spine.
 Let's back up for a minute and explain the parts of your spine.
 There are 3 components you should be aware of:

 - Vertebra - the bones (think of them as the building blocks that create your spine)

-- Facet joints - small joints that extend off of each vertebrae.
-Each vertebrae has 4 facet joints connected to it, one pair that faces upward and connects to the vertebrae on top of it (called the superior facet), and one pair that connects to the vertebrae below (the inferior facet).
-Healthy facet joints are covered with cartilage and fluids which allow them to remain lubricated so they can glide smoothly against eachother.
+- Facet joints - small joints that extend off of each vertebra.
+Each vertebra has 4 facet joints connected to it, one pair that faces upward and connects to the vertebrae on top of it (called the superior facet), and one pair that connects to the vertebrae below (the inferior facet).
+Healthy facet joints are covered with cartilage and fluids which allow them to remain lubricated so they can glide smoothly against each other.

-- Intervertebral discs - your discs act as a cushion between each vertebrae (basically, the glue that holds the bones in your spine together.)
-They consist of an outer fibrous ring with a gel-filled center.
-(Kind of like a jelly donut.)
+Intervertebral discs - your discs act as a cushion between each vertebra (basically, the glue that holds the bones in your spine together.)
+They consist of an outer fibrous ring with a gel-filled center (kind of like a jelly donut).

 What Causes Spondylitis?
 Am I More Prone To Developing Ankylosing Spondylitis?

 The direct cause of spondylitis has yet to be found, but medical professionals believe it to be an autoimmune disease, caused by your body's own immune system attacking healthy tissue and causing damage to your joints, which results in inflammation.
 Around 90% of individuals diagnosed with spondylitis have a gene called HLA-B27.
 This is why spondylitis is thought to be a genetically inherited disease, passed down through generations.
 To check whether you have this specific gene, your doctor can take a blood test to detect it.